Quakerism in Sichuan: History

-In May 1894, R. J. Davidson and Mason travelled to Yangtaochi in Tungchwan.
+In May 1894, R. J. Davidson and Mason travelled to Yangtaochi in Tongchuan.
 They rented part of an inn for dispensing medicine.
 In the autumn of 1894, Mason returned alone to Yangtaochi.
 He spent several weeks there, living at an inn, dispensing medicine and preaching daily.
 He had gathered a few people during this period, and with them he held many meetings in dirty little rooms at the inns where he stayed.
-These visits subsequently extended to the cities of Taihochen and Sehunghsien, which had been developed into an important branch of the Tungchwan work later known as the Mission's Northern District.
+These visits subsequently extended to the cities of Taihezhen (Taihochen) and Shehongxian (Sehunghsien), which had been developed into an important branch of the Tongchuan work later known as the Mission's Northern District.

 In 1895, a serious outbreak of anti-foreign agitation spread throughout the province.
 Open-air preaching had been considered dangerous for long periods at a time, and dispensary patients decreased by half the number.
 The missionaries lived for weeks together in constant fear of an outbreak.
-In 1897, the FFMA purchased an estate on the hills south of Chungking and turned it into a school for missionaries' children, which was opened in March, 1898.
+In 1897, the FFMA purchased an estate on the hills south of Chongqing and turned it into a school for missionaries' children, which was opened in March 1898.

-In 1899, A. Warburton Davidson went to reside at Sehunghsien.
+In 1899, A. Warburton Davidson went to reside at Shehongxian.
 He was pursued and severely beaten by a crowd after selling books in a temple yard at one of the neighbouring markets named Yu Lung Chen.
-In consequence of his injuries he was taken to Chungking for rest.
-That same year Mason and his party were appointed to live at Tungchwan, they took up residence early in 1900.
+In consequence of his injuries he was taken to Chongqing for rest.
+That same year Mason and his party were appointed to live at Tongchuan, they took up residence early in 1900.
 They opened a dispensary and held meetings for worship in a very dilapidated chapel made out of unused small rooms.
-In 1902, Mira L. Cumber and Dr. Lucy E. Harris joined the Tungchwan mission, the latter being FFMA's first qualified medical missionary in China.
-The Tungchwan Boys' School was opened before the missionaries taking up residence in that prefecture.
+In 1902, Mira L. Cumber and Dr. Lucy E. Harris joined the Tongchuan mission, the latter being FFMA's first qualified medical missionary in China.
+The Tongchuan Boys' School was opened before the missionaries taking up residence in that prefecture.
 The Girls' School was commenced in 1902 by Cumber.
 It had only eight students the first year, but there were thirty the following year, and by 1905 the number had doubled.